ROTGP/rest-easy/README.md

 - the `$value` parameter refers to the value being validated, which in the case of model rules will be the full payload.
 This `$value` is [optional](https://laravel.com/docs/7.x/helpers#method-optional), so if you're expecting an array or an object, then it's safe to access `$value->doesNotExist` or `$value['does_not_exist']` without fear or errors
 - when updating a model, any fields missing from the payload will be filled with the model's existing data.
 In this sense, RestEasy offers [PATCH](https://en.wikipedia.org/wiki/Patch_verb)-like functionality when making [PUT](https://en.wikipedia.org/wiki/Put) requests
 - similarly, when updating a model, any custom validation methods may make reference to `$this`, which refers to the model being updated
-- the `$params` parameter refers to the parameters (an array) to be passed from the rule definitions (ie: `'foo:bar,baz'`).
-If no params are passed, then this array will be empty
+- the `$params` parameter refers to the parameters (an array) to be passed from the rule definitions.
+For example, the `validateFoo` method for the `'foo:bar,baz'` rule definition will receive the `$params` of `['bar', 'baz']`.
+If no params are passed, then this array will be empty.

 <br>